scottsweb/ham/readme.md

 The `nmap` scanner has to run in unprivileged mode.
 To do this modify the Nmap Tracker options in the Home Assistant UI and add `--unprivileged` to the raw configurable scan options.

-The container needs access to USB which is a little tricking using Podman.
+The container needs access to USB which is a little tricky using Podman.
 You need to create a udev rule that changes the group and owner of the USB device when its plugged in so the container can access it.

 ```